MLTA ACT News

 The consultation page for all these draft curriculum for consultation can be accessed via the v8.4 website banner, or a direct link here: You can view this page at https://www.australiancurriculum.edu.au/consultation/languages.

-AFMLTA News in Brief additional news for August, posted 20 August 2023
+AFMLTA News in Brief news for August, posted 20 August 2023

 - National Assembly